Xilinx/mlir-aie/tutorials/tutorial-5/README.md

 # <ins>Tutorial 5 - communication via objectFifo (shim DMA, external memory aka DDR)</ins>

 In thinking about data communication, it's often helpful to use the memory hierarchy model of CPU architectures where we have different levels of memory with level 1 (L1) being closest to the processing unit (AI Engine local memory) and level 3 (L3) being further away (e.g. DDR).
-Up till now, we've focused on communication between AI Engines or L1 to L1 communication.
+Up to this point, we've focused on communication between AI Engines or L1 to L1 communication.
 Supporting the communication of data between L3 (DDR) to L1 (local memory) uses the same tileDMA and stream switch components as when communicating data between L1 and L1, but requires 3 additional blocks in the AI engine array and Versal device.

 * Shim DMA and External Buffers
 * NOC configuration